ElementsProject/elements/doc/README.md

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/beta-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/betad` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run beta-qt.exe.

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag Beta-Sidechain to your applications folder, and then run Beta-Sidechain.

 ### Need Help?